Learn ➜ Material Health GuidesAdhesives

 Do mattresses contain glue?

-Yes, most standard mattresses contain adhesives.
+Yes, many standard mattresses contain adhesives.
 Glue holds layers of foam together, bonds fabric coverings to foam, and attaches foam layers to the support core (springs or dense foam base).
-The type of adhesive varies dramatically—high-quality mattresses typically use water-based adhesives, organic mattresses use liquid organic latex or no adhesives (stitching only), while budget mattresses often use solvent-based or formaldehyde-based glues.
+The type of adhesive varies dramatically: high-quality mattresses typically use water-based adhesives, organic mattresses often use liquid organic latex or no adhesives (stitching only), while budget mattresses often use solvent-based or formaldehyde-based glues.
 This is one reason mattresses can off-gas intensely when new— it’s not just the foam.
-The organic mattresses I rate and rank partly on whether they use adhesives between layers are listed on my Non-Toxic Mattresses page.

 Are there adhesives in area rugs?

-Yes, most area rugs use adhesive to attach the backing material to the carpet fibers.
+Yes, many area rugs use adhesive to attach the backing material to the carpet fibers.
 This backing adhesive can be natural latex (better option) or synthetic adhesives that may contain VOCs.
 The backing prevents the rug from stretching and helps it lie flat, but the adhesive used varies in toxicity.
 Although completely organic rugs are the healthiest option, they can be expensive, so I recommend looking for area rugs made with natural fibers and without backings.
-I have a curated list of non-toxic area rugs here.

 Is there glue in upholstered furniture?

 Yes, upholstered furniture contains multiple adhesive applications.
 Fabric is glued to foam cushioning, foam is glued to the furniture frame, and decorative trim, welting, or buttons are often attached with adhesive rather than stitching.
+These bonds are typically made with solvent-based contact cement in conventional furniture, which is one of the reasons new upholstered furniture often has a strong chemical smell when first delivered.
 The type of adhesive used depends on the furniture quality and manufacturer—higher-end brands typically use water-based adhesives, while budget furniture often uses solvent-based options.
-I list non-toxic furniture brands that specifically use water-based glues, and many disclose exactly which brand they use, too.

 Do blackout curtains contain adhesive?

 Yes, many blackout curtains use adhesive to bond the blackout lining layer to the decorative fabric layer.
 Some blackout curtains use a foam backing that's adhered to the fabric.
 The adhesive type varies by manufacturer and can contribute to the chemical smell some blackout curtains have when new.
 Since blackout curtains are most often used in your bedroom, when your body is healing and sleeping, I recommend adhesive-free curtains, especially ones with GreenGuard GOLD and OEKO TEX certification.
-This is even more true for nurseries, if you’re using them for your baby’s naptime.
-A full list of the non-toxic blackout curtains I recommend is here.
+This is even more true for nurseries, if you’re using them for your baby’s nap time.

 Are there adhesives in lampshades?